 Stitching Cards grants the purchaser a personal, non-exclusive license to produce cards for personal pleasure and personal giving.

 The purchaser may print or copy the pattern solely for the purpose of making their own cards.
 The license does not allow them to re-sell the pattern, swap the pattern or share the pattern.

-Any card made from a Stitching Cards pattern and offered for sale must include a copyright sticker with the words “Design copyright www.stitchingcards.com”.
+Any card made from a Stitching Cards pattern and offered for sale must include a copyright notice with the words “Design copyright www.stitchingcards.com”.

-Copyright stickers can be downloaded from copyright stickers.
+Copyright notice stickers can be downloaded free from copyright stickers.

 Any card made from a Stitching Cards pattern and displayed on the Internet must have the credit ‘Design copyright stitchingcards.com’ near the picture.